fintradetec/eIDClientCore/README.md

 The application may also choose to use [eIDClientConnection.h](lib/eIDClientConnection/eIDClientConnection.h) which, by default, is basically a wrapper around libcurl.

-However, you may want to choose to replace the implementation of eIDClientConnection with a wrapper to your platform dependent solution.
+However, you may wantto choose to replace the implementation of eIDClientConnection with a wrapper to your platform dependent solution.

 ### JNI wrappers for Android